Member | Established: 1952 | Member since 1982

 Status of Fulfillment by SMO

-The legal basis for the Austrian Quality Assurance and Public Oversight System is set out in the Austrian Auditor Oversight Act of 2016 (Abschlussprüfer-Aufsichtsgesetz – APAG) which establishes the Audit Oversight Body of Austria (Abschlussprüferaufsichtsbehörde – APAB) as the audit supervisory authority in the jurisdiction that operates under the oversight of the Ministry of Finance.
-APAB is responsible for establishing and conducting quality assurance (QA) reviews for all mandatory audits.
+The Austrian Auditor Oversight Act of 2016 (Abschlussprüfer-Aufsichtsgesetz – APAG) establishes the Audit Oversight Body of Austria (Abschlussprüferaufsichtsbehörde – APAB) as the authority responsible for the quality assurance (QA) review system for statutory auditors and audit firms.
+The system is operational and covers all mandatory audits.

 Current Status: Sustain